Glassy disorder-induced effects in noisy dynamics of Bose-Hubbard and Fermi-Hubbard systems: Quenched disorder and quenched averaging

 where in this work we take $\delta J(\mu,\sigma)$ from a set of independent and identically distributed Gaussian random variables with mean $\mu$ and standard deviation $\sigma$.
 We consider different $\sigma$-s in order to investigate the effect of changing the width of the distribution, while $\mu$ is set to be zero.
 The results are found to be qualitatively similar and the effects get more pronounced with increase in $\sigma$.
 With this observation, we fix $\sigma=0.5J_0$, and use this value for all our results in this paper.
 For Gaussian random variables, the values of $\delta J(\mu,\sigma)$ typically fall between $\mu-3\sigma$ and $\mu+3\sigma$.
 For the tunnelling term we discard the negative values, which is around $1.25\%$ of all realisations.
 We first determine the ground state for a given set of values of $U/J_0$.
-For bosons, the calculations are performed at unit filling, and for fermions,the same is done for half-filling for each of the spin-species.
-For small systems ($N=8$), we use exact diagonalisation to find the ground state while the imaginary time evolution using time evolving block decimation (TEBD) algorithm \cite{Vidal2004} under the framework of DMRG methods is used to find the ground state with larger number of lattice sites ($N=32$).
+For bosons, the calculations are performed at unit filling, and for fermions, the same is done for half-filling for each of the spin-species.
+For small systems ($N=8$), we use exact diagonalisation to find the ground state while the imaginary time evolution, using time evolving block decimation (TEBD) algorithm~\cite{Vidal2004} under the framework of DMRG methods, is used to find the ground state with larger number of lattice sites ($N=32$).
+The exact diagonalisation method is used with periodic boundary conditions which only means that there is a tunnelling terms connecting the two ends, and therefore does not contradict the presence of disorder.
 The quenched disorder averaging is done by finding the value of an observable, $\mathcal{O}$, for a given realisations, and then averaging over a large number of realisations.
 The effect of the disorder is quantified by percentage value of the relative difference of the averaged value with respect to its value in the ordered case, which we denote by $\Delta(\mathcal{O})$.
 Therefore,